 The Significance of the Berlin Wall

-When the wall finally fell on November 9, 1989, it marked the end of the Cold War era and the beginning of a reunified Germany.
+The November 9th collapse of the wall in 1989 united Germany and brought an end to the Cold War era.
 Today, the remnants of the Berlin Wall serve as a historical reminder of the city’s tumultuous past and a symbol of hope and unity.

 Guidelines for Visiting the Berlin Wall